 This lawn area may be the best spot to have a picnic on this tour.

-You can pretty much pick what bridge views you want to glance at while munching your snack.
-Alternatively, you can continue to move along.
+You can choose which bridge views to glance at while munching your snack.
+Alternatively, you can continue moving along.

 Loop around Coit Tower and view the interior through the glass windows.